Can You Use Propane Heaters Indoors? The Facts You Need to Know

 can you use propane heaters indoors

-You shouldn’t have any smell whatsoever.
-If you smell any gas or something funny, turn off any appliance, remove yourself from the spot, and call the technician or someone with the expertise to handle the issue.
+You shouldn’t smell anything.
+If you smell gas or something funny, turn off any appliances, remove yourself from the spot, and call the technician or someone with expertise to handle the issue.
 NEVER try to deal with such a dangerous situation by yourself unless you have the expertise, skill, or knowledge.

 Read also: House Smells Like Gas

-You have nothing to worry about if you don’t smell any gas and regularly check your heater.
+If you don’t smell any gas and regularly check your heater, you have nothing to worry about.
 Ensure you have enough ventilation so the air circulation is running well.
 This last one is super crucial because you don’t want to end up with carbon monoxide poisoning.

 Ventilation: The Guide for a Propane Heater

-There is no exact number of the amount of needed ventilation for propane heater usage.
+There is no exact number for the amount of ventilation needed for propane heater usage.
 However, remember that you want fresh and sufficient air in the (heated) room.
-You can do it by opening the window or door.
-Or at least ensure they have enough access to allow enough air within the room.
+You can do it by opening the window or door or ensuring they have enough access to allow enough air within the room.

-When there is not enough fresh oxygen inside the room, the heater won’t be able to burn the entire fuel correctly and properly, so it will replace the oxygen with carbon monoxide.
+When there is not enough fresh oxygen inside the room, the heater won’t be able to burn the entire fuel correctly, so it will replace the oxygen with carbon monoxide.
 Ultimately, the heater will flood the room with carbon monoxide, which can be risky for a healthy environment.

 So much ventilation do you need, exactly?
 As a rule of thumb, a room with 2,800 square centimeters or 3 square feet will need an air opening for every heater output of 100,00 BTU/hr.
 That’s the standard guidance if you don’t want a room full of carbon monoxide.